Still Competitive: Revisiting Recurrent Models for Irregular Time Series Prediction: Analysis of Exponential Basis Functions

 \textbf{Case 3: $W_{\gamma,i} < 0$ (No Decay)} \begin{itemize} \item \textbf{Behavior:} $g_{t,\Delta T,i} \to h_{t,i}$ \item \textbf{Explanation:} For negative weights, the decay rate $W_{\gamma,i} \Delta T + b_{\gamma,i} \to -\infty$:

 \end{itemize}

 Asymptotic analysis reveals that the proposed exponential basis functions have three operating modes to express the latent temporal dynamics for each hidden component.
 Based on the learned value of the parameter $\textbf{W}_{\gamma}$, the decay mechanism can either decay to zeros, perform constant decay, or no decay at all.
 The no decay mode can be used to \textit{remember} the hidden state components indefinitely as time passes.
 This mechanism can be used to capture very long-term dependencies.
 The constant-decay mode is useful to capture dependencies that relies on counts, or perhaps when the inter-arrival times are approximately regularly spaced (since the decay is independent of time-elapsed $\Delta T$).
 When $\textbf{W}_\gamma > 0$, the exponential basis functions decay with increasing $\Delta T$, causing the state to contract toward the zero vector (or, equivalently to its initial state).
 Intuitively, it means that as more time passes (since the last observation), the impact of historical arrivals begin to diminish.
 In the limit, time-triggered reset mechanism forces the state representation to reset to its initial state.
-This leads to an interesting alternative interpretation of the exponential basis functions: we are effectively learning a \textit{dynamic forgetting process}, in which the \textit{forget rates} are regulated with the help of exponential basis functions.\\ \textbf{Lipschitz Continuity.} The mapping $\gamma: \mathbb{R}_+ \rightarrow [0,1]$ is the exponential decay function defined as $\gamma(\Delta T) = \exp\left\{ -\max\left(0, W \Delta T + b \right) \right\}$, where $W > 0$ and $b \in \mathbb{R}$ are fixed scalar parameters.
-Then, $\gamma$ is Lipschitz continuous on $\mathbb{R}_+$, with Lipschitz constant:
+This leads to an interesting alternative interpretation of the exponential basis functions: we are effectively learning a \textit{dynamic forgetting process}, in which the \textit{forget rates} are regulated with the help of exponential basis functions.